Storage firm Box: We're BIG enough... to FLOAT

 Market concerns over the delayed public offering of personal cloud content manager Box could be easing, after it filed updated IPO documents showing reduced losses during a nine-month period in its fiscal 2015 year.

 The offering, with the S1 document filed in March, was delayed initially as players saw the growing losses as counterbalancing increasing revenues, and making the stock financially unattractive.
 At that point, Box's financial picture looked, shall we say, challenging.

 Losses, which were huge, and were growing as strongly as revenues.
-There was a train of thought that said a) file sync and share was a feature and not a product, and b) mainstream vendors would add it to their portfolio, such as EMC with Syncplicity, and kill the 'sync and share' startups because of their enterprise presence and channel strength.
+There was a train of thought that said a) file sync and share was a feature and not a product, and b) mainstream vendors would add it to their portfolio, such as EMC with Syncplicity by Axway, and kill the 'sync and share' startups because of their enterprise presence and channel strength.